Composite or Amalgam?

 While composite fillings can withstand the everyday stresses of chewing, they are less resistant to excessive force.

-This is why amalgam is often recommended for patients who suffer from bruxism or temporomandibular joint disorder (TMJ).
+This is why amalgam is often recommended for patients who suffer from bruxism or temporomandibular disorders (TMD).

 How to Choose the Right Filling?